cameronhirbodi/ch-design/_posts/portfolio/2021-03-12-instr_clust.md

   <a href="/images/portfolio/instr_clust/instr_clust_mocks.jpg"><img src="/images/portfolio/instr_clust/instr_clust_mocks.jpg" alt="Instrument Cluster - Prototype Mockups"></a>
 </div>

-The next steps will be developing the prototype to be less of a linear demo and more functional for a user.
-This would also help to run users through the interactions and gather feedback from the sessions.
+The next steps will be updating the prototype to be less of a linear demo.
+Instead, the user should be able to interact with it freely to be more akin to a real driving scenario.
+This will also make it easier to do usability testing.